-Tandehill Human Capital, an independent compensation consultant, provided its report to the Board in fiscal 2019.
-The consultant concluded that the Board compensation remains firmly in line with the comparator group and overall marketplace practices.
+As noted below under "Disclosure of Compensation - Compensation Discussion and Analysis - Benchmarking Compensation", Clearwater Human Capital, an independent compensation consultant, provided a benchmarking report to the Board in the 2021 fiscal year.
+The consultant concluded that the Board compensation remains in line with the comparator group and overall marketplace practices.
 The Board strives to offer a compensation package to its members that is consistent with average Board compensation offered by the Corporation's peer group at the time, as determined by factors such as comparator group and overall marketplace practices.
 The Board intends to continue to have director compensation reviewed by an independent consultant whenever Executive Officer compensation is so reviewed, likely every two years.
-The Human Resources and Compensation of Executive Officers and Board members as well as market compensation data of the Corporation's peer group in reviewing and determining compensation going forward (see "Disclosure of Compensation - Compensation Discussion and Analysis - Benchmarking Compensation").
+The Human Resources and Compensation Committee and the Board will continue to consider the independent consultant's conclusions in respect of compensation of Board members as well as market compensation data of the Corporation's peer group in reviewing and determining compensation going forward.